github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services.md

 }
 ```

-In the following example, StringLike with a wildcard operator, `*`, is used to allow any branch or enviroment from the `octo-org/octo-repo` github organization and repo to assume a role in AWS.
+In the following example, `StringLike` is used with a wildcard operator (`*`) to allow any branch, pull request merge branch, or environment from the `octo-org/octo-repo` organization and repository to assume a role in AWS.

 ```json{:copy}
 {